cloudforet-io/api-doc/content/en/secret/v1/Secret.md

 bookFlatSection: true
 ---
 # [Secret](#Secret)
-Secret is a service that stores and manages credentials.
+Secret is a resource that stores and manages credentials.
 Secret is used to access data in other microservices.